OpenBikes/api.openbikes.co/README.md

 - Run `docker-machine start dev` to boot up the dev container the next time you want to use it.
 - If you encounter a problem then you can `docker-machine rm dev` and start again.
 - A good internet connection makes the process painless.
-- You can access the application on the host by accessing `docker-machine ip`
+- You can access the application on the host by accessing `docker-machine ip dev`
 - Access logs with `docker-compose logs`

 __For Makefile aficionados__ :